Reconciling Your Accounts with Patriot Software

 Add Deposits or Withdrawals

 If your account statement contains transactions that are not yet entered into Patriot, you will need to enter these missing deposits and withdrawals.
-If needed, you can click the “Back” link to review your transaction list again.
+You can click the “Back” link to review your transaction list again if needed.

 You will see four totals across the top: